carlosschults/100-days-of-code/log.md

 **Today's Progress**: Configured CI on AppVeyor.
 Now the next step is to set up code coverage.

 **Thoughts**: I gotta wrap-up this "setting up CI" thing and get back to writing code ASAP.

+### Day 22: May 15, 2019

+**Today's Progress**: A little bit of progress today.
+Finally, I stopped playing with CI and got back to writing actual code.
+I've implemented a new method in the main class of [the library](https://github.com/carlosschults/nshield), along with unit tests and documentation.

+**Thoughts**: Gotta put some effort into not doing the challenge late at night.
+It's hard to focus when I'm that tired.